saiqulhaq/activerecord-collection_cache_key/README.md

 **Notes on Rails 3.x and `.all`:**

-In some versions of Rails covered by this gem, `Model.all` returns an array, and not an instance of `ActiveRecord::Relation` in these cases it's possible to access the default key via class method on the model:
+In some versions of Rails covered by this gem, `Model.all` returns an array, and not an instance of `ActiveRecord::Relation`.
+In these cases it's possible to access the default key via class method on the model:

 ```ruby
 MyModel.collection_cache_key